 1. Create a new App

-You'll need an app whose only job is to contain a Record for each of your users.
+You'll need an app that contains Records for each user.
 Add a new App and name it User Preferences.

 2. Configure User Preferences App Fields